suyashmahar/suyash-thesis/Chapters/rpcool.typ

 Additionally, if applications share pointer-rich data structures over shared memory, they need to take special care in making sure the pointers are not invalid or dangling.

-To solve these issues, we propose MemRPC, a shared memory-based RPC library that exposes the benefits of shared-memory communication while addressing the pitfalls described above.
-Using MemRPC, clients and servers can directly exchange pointer-rich data structures residing in coherent shared memory.
-MemRPC is the first RPC framework to provide fast, efficient, and scalable shared memory RPCs while addressing the security and scalability concerns of shared memory communication.
+To solve these issues, we propose RPCool, a shared memory-based RPC library that exposes the benefits of shared-memory communication while addressing the pitfalls described above.
+Using RPCool, clients and servers can directly exchange pointer-rich data structures residing in coherent shared memory.
+RPCool is the first RPC framework to provide fast, efficient, and scalable shared memory RPCs while addressing the security and scalability concerns of shared memory communication.

-MemRPC provides the following features:
+RPCool provides the following features:

 + #emph[High-performance, low-latency RPCs.]
-MemRPC uses shared memory to provide faster RPCs than existing frameworks.
+RPCool uses shared memory to provide faster RPCs than existing frameworks.

 + #emph[Preventing sender-receiver concurrent access.]
-MemRPC prevents the sender from modifying in-flight data by restricting the sender's access to RPC arguments while the receiver is processing them.
+RPCool prevents the sender from modifying in-flight data by restricting the sender's access to RPC arguments while the receiver is processing them.

 + #emph[Lightweight checks for invalid and wild pointers.]
-MemRPC provides a lightweight sandbox to prevent dereferencing invalid or wild pointers while processing RPC arguments in shared memory.
+RPCool provides a lightweight sandbox to prevent dereferencing invalid or wild pointers while processing RPC arguments in shared memory.

 + #emph[API compatibility.]
-MemRPC provides eRPC@erpc()-like API when sending RPCs with traditional serialized data.
+RPCool provides eRPC~@erpc#{}-like API when sending RPCs with traditional serialized data.

-Using MemRPC, applications can construct pointer-rich data structures with a `malloc``()`/`free``()`-like API and share them as RPC arguments.
+Using RPCool, applications can construct pointer-rich data structures with a `malloc``()`/`free``()`-like API and share them as RPC arguments.
 Clients can choose whether to share the RPC arguments with other clients or keep them private to the server and the client.
 Moreover, clients can access the data without deserializing it, traverse pointers within the argument if they are present, and only access the parts of the arguments they need.

-In existing systems, MemRPC can provide fast communication between co-located containerized services, but Compute Express Link 3.0 (CXL 3.0) will extend its reach across servers.
+In existing systems, RPCool can provide fast communication between co-located containerized services, but Compute Express Link 3.0 (CXL 3.0) will extend its reach across servers.
 CXL 3.0 will provide multi-host shared memory, offering an exciting alternative by providing hardware cache coherency among multiple compute nodes.
-However, CXL memory coherence will likely be limited to rack-scale systems@cxl-switch.
-MemRPC must provide a reasonable backup plan if CXL is not available.
+However, CXL memory coherence will likely be limited to rack-scale systems~@cxl-switch.
+RPCool must provide a reasonable backup plan if CXL is not available.
 And, multi-node shared memory for communication results in challenges with availability and memory management, for example, memory leaks involving multiple hosts.
-To prevent data loss or memory leaks, MemRPC must notify applications of shared memory failures, and limit shared memory consumption.
+To prevent data loss or memory leaks, RPCool must notify applications of shared memory failures, and limit shared memory consumption.

-MemRPC addresses CXL's limited scalability by implementing a RDMA-based distributed shared memory (DSM) fallback.
-To coordinate memory management and decide between CXL and RDMA-based communication, MemRPC includes a global orchestrator.
+RPCool addresses CXL's limited scalability by implementing a RDMA-based distributed shared memory (DSM) fallback.
+To coordinate memory management and decide between CXL and RDMA-based communication, RPCool includes a global orchestrator.

-We compare MemRPC against several other RPC frameworks built for RDMA, TCP, and CXL-based shared memory.
-MemRPC achieves the lowest round-trip time and highest throughput across them for no-op RPCs.
-We showcase MemRPC's ability to share complex data structures using a JSON-like document store and compared against eRPC@erpc, gRPC@grpc, and ZhangRPC@zhang2023partial.
-Our results for MemRPC running over CXL 2.0 show a 8.3$times$ speedup for building the database and a 6.7$times$ speedup for search operations compared to the fastest RPC frameworks.
-In the DeathStarBench social network microservices benchmark, MemRPC improves Thrift RPC's maximum throughput by 10.0%.
+We compare RPCool against several other RPC frameworks built for RDMA, TCP, and CXL-based shared memory.
+RPCool achieves the lowest round-trip time and highest throughput across them for no-op RPCs.
+We showcase RPCool's ability to share complex data structures using a JSON-like document store and compared against eRPC~@erpc, gRPC~@grpc, and ZhangRPC~@zhang2023partial.
+Our results for RPCool running over CXL 2.0 show a 8.3$times$ speedup for building the database #Green[in CXL memory using a container running on the same host] and a 6.7$times$ speedup for search operations compared to the fastest RPC frameworks.
+In the DeathStarBench social network microservices benchmark, RPCool improves Thrift RPC's maximum throughput by 10.0%.
 However we find that the benchmark's performance is primarily constrained by the need to update various databases on the critical path.

-The rest of the chapter is structured as follows: @sec:background presents the overview of RPCs and their limitations. @sec:overview-first describes and evaluates MemRPC in its most simple form, shared memory buffers across containers. @sec:overview-third introduces MemRPC's powerful pointer-rich RPC interface and @sec:overview-second extends MemRPC to use CXL-based multi-node shared memory.
-Finally, we discuss works related to MemRPC in @sec:rpcool-related and conclude in @sec:snapshot-conclude.
+The rest of the chapter is structured as follows: @sec:background presents the overview of RPCs and their limitations. @sec:overview-first describes and evaluates RPCool in its most simple form, shared memory buffers across containers. @sec:overview-third introduces RPCool's powerful pointer-rich RPC interface and @sec:overview-second extends RPCool to use CXL-based multi-node shared memory.
+Finally, we discuss works related to RPCool in @sec:rpcool-related and conclude in @sec:snapshot-conclude.

 == RPCs in Today's World